CULTURE CAMPS & OTHER GREAT EVENTS

 K.A.M.P.
 (Korean Adoption Means Pride)

 By and large, we serve families with Korean children – however, we also have families with children from Guatemala, Russia, Vietnam, Haiti, China and India.
 Families that have been blessed with children from other countries and biological siblings are all welcome and encouraged to participate.
 Our KAMP is a family-style camp where families can choose from campsites, cabins, or to stay off-site in nearby motels or hotels.
-Our program is designed with a focus on Korean culture through the first 3 days and then connect with other cultures on our International Retreat weekend.

 Korean Culture Camp of Michigan (KCCM)